bosd/odoo-data-flow/docs/faq.md

   1. **First, import `res.partner.category`**: Run a transformation and load process for your contact tags.
 This creates the tags and their external IDs in Odoo.

   2. **Then, import `res.partner`**: Run a separate process for your contacts.
 The mapping for the `category_id/id` field can now successfully use `mapper.m2o_map` to look up the external IDs of the tags you created in the first step.

+## Why is one of my exported columns completely empty?

+his can happen for two main reasons:

+  1. The field is genuinely empty for all records in your exported dataset.

+  2. There might be a typo in the field name you provided in the --fields argument.

+To check for the second case, look at the console output when you run the export command.
+If the field name is invalid, odoo-data-flow will show a warning like this:

+`WARNING  Field 'your_field_name' (base: 'your_field_name') not found on model 'res.partner'.
+An empty column will be created.`
+If you see this warning, correct the field name in your command and run the export again.